-Overtime, including work on holidays established by law, is paid with a minimum rate of 25% of the ordinary hourly rate during the first two hours, and35% for the following.
-In case of working on holidays, the overtime is 100% of the ordinary hourly rate.
-The employer and the employee can agree, instead, to compensate for overtime with rest periods.
-This agreement must be in a written form.
+Overtime, including work on statutory holidays, is payable at a premium agreed on between the parties, with a minimum of 25% of the ordinary hourly rate for the first two hours, and 35% for the following.
+Employer and employee may agree, instead, to compensate overtime with rest periods.
+This agreement must be in written form.